-Because of the changing nature of certain areas of study, Warner Pacific has set specific limitations on the age of courses completed in identified subjects: courses older than ten years are not acceptable to satisfy the General Education Core Health requirements; courses older than 20 years are not acceptable to satisfy the General Education Core Social Science requirement; courses older than 20 years must be reviewed by the Natural Sciences and Health Division faculty to determine acceptability to satisfy the General Education Core of Limitations may be applied toward elective degree requirements.
+Because of the changing nature of certain areas of study, Warner Pacific has set specific limitations on the age of courses completed in identified subjects: courses older than ten years are not acceptable to satisfy the General Education Core Health requirements; courses older than 20 years are not acceptable to satisfy the General Education Core Social Science requirement; courses older than 20 years must be reviewed by the Natural Sciences and Health Division faculty to determine acceptability to satisfy the General Education Core Science requirement.
+Courses deemed to fall outside of the Statute of Limitations may be applied toward elective degree requirements.
 In addition, most academic divisions have established specific statute limitations on courses applied toward major and minor requirements.
 Those statutes are specified in the individual academic division sections, beginning on page 64.
 All statutes of limitations are specific to the student's catalog of entry, so long as continuous enrollment is maintained.